BerkeleyLab/Bedrock/build-tools/newad.md

 ### Verilog Header Generation

-when used with `-a` argument, newad creates verilog header containing the address map for given top level object.
+When used with `-a` argument, newad creates a Verilog header containing the address map for given top level object.
 This file will have the name `addr_map_<module_name>.vh`.
 Inside the file, newad will place all address decoding for each register.

 The following is an example of a decoded register address macro definition.